 Grilse begin to run in June and move through the system quickly.
 The peak run is in July and August which, given reasonable angling conditions, can result in catches throughout the river.
 Sea trout, this species can provide interesting night fishing throughout the river during the early summer.

 The autumn fish spread throughout the system given favourable weather conditions.
 One of the most productive tributaries is the River Cairn and this provides a variety of fishing from the late spring onwards.
 It is also a good brown trout river.

 The Dalswinton beat

-There are many fisheries across the river system (see the full list in column 2) and those who use this site can be seen on the Fishery descriptions page with links to each fishery's web page
+There are many fisheries across the river system and those who use this site can be seen on the Fishery descriptions page with links to each fishery's web page.

 As well as Salmon and Sea Trout, some Nith fisheries offer Grayling fishing over the winter months.
 Again, check the Grayling page for more details.